123avi/authorizer/README.md

 # Authorizer
 The Authorizer application authorizes a transaction for a specific account following a set of predefined rules.

+The application aggregates all transaction in 2 minutes interval, once the aggregation interval completes the transactions will be executed according to the time defined in transaction

 ## The application:
 Appication is written in Scala and based on Akka actors.